Where Does The Lottery Get Its Money & Where Does It Go?

 The government is involved, however, in regulating the lottery.
 The UK Gambling Commission (UKGC) ensures that the lottery operates fairly and transparently, protecting players’ interests.

 While the funds come from the public via ticket purchases, a significant portion of the money raised by the lottery goes to good causes.
-This includes funding for community projects, sports, arts, heritage, and charities
+This includes funding for community projects, sports, arts, heritage, and charities.

 So, while the National Lottery isn’t funded by the government, it is regulated and overseen by governmental bodies to ensure it benefits the public.